Rainbow (rock band): Formation (1975)

 In 1973, Blackmore steered Deep Purple through a significant personnel change, with Ian Gillan and Roger Glover being replaced by David Coverdale and Glenn Hughes.
 However, the new members were keen to add their own musical influences into the band's sound, some of which were not to Blackmore's taste.
 During the sessions for the 1974 album Stormbringer, Blackmore found his request to record the Steve Hammond-penned "Black Sheep of the Family" turned down by the band.
 On the subsequent tour, Deep Purple were supported by American band Elf, with Blackmore being especially impressed by their singer Ronnie James Dio.
 Still wishing to put his interpretation of "Black Sheep of the Family" to record, he decided to record the song as a single, accompanied by four members of Elf, Dio, bassist Craig Gruber, drummer Gary Driscoll, and keyboardist Mickey Lee Soule.
 The sessions went so well that a full album began to take shape, with Blackmore and Dio collaborating on original songs.
 The album, Ritchie Blackmore's Rainbow, was recorded between February and March 1975 at Musicland Studios in Munich, Germany.
 The band name was inspired by the Rainbow Bar and Grill in West Hollywood, California.

 The style was partly inspired by classical music since Blackmore had started playing cello to help him construct interesting chord progressions, and Dio's lyrics reflected medieval themes and imagery.
 Dio possessed a powerful and versatile vocal range that encompassed hard rock and lighter ballads.
 Blackmore commented that when he heard Dio sing, "I felt shivers down my spine."
 Although Dio never played a musical instrument on any Rainbow album, he is credited with writing and arranging the music with Blackmore, in addition to writing all the lyrics.
 Blackmore and Dio also found a common ground in their sense of humour.
 The band, said the singer, "was my opportunity to show my wares.
 I thank Ritchie for that all the time.
 Ritchie Blackmore is the one who gave me my opportunity to show what I was worth."

 Following the positive experience of recording with Dio, Blackmore decided to leave Deep Purple, playing his last show with them in Paris in April 1975.
-The album met a positive critical reception and was a top 20 UK and top 30 US hit.
-Blackmore's departure from Purple was announced on 21 June.
+Blackmore's departure from Deep Purple was announced on 21 June.
+Released in September 1975, Ritchie Blackmore's Rainbow met a positive critical reception and was a top 20 UK and top 30 US hit.